ayaz-sadigli/firefly3-dev/README.md

   - more advanced way would be starting K8S cluster on EKS backing it up by either Fargate(serverless) or EC2

 ### Database:
-System requires relational database and for setup instead of bearing with infra-hosting and volume/storage management (in case of stateful K8S), I would prefer PAAS by AWS which in our case is Amazon RDS.
+System requires relational database and for setup instead of bearing with infra-hosting and volume/storage management (in case of stateful K8S), PAAS by AWS is preferable which in our case is Amazon RDS.
+For resilency DB is replicated to standby db and covered by RDS proxy in order to send the traffic to right database.
+For security purposes, database credentials are stored in AWS Secrets Manager.

 ## Scalability and Availability